fossasia/susi_server/README.rst

 -  The pull request will not get merged until and unless the commits are squashed.
-In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
+In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherry-picking and merging squashes.

 -  If you don't know what does squashing of commits is read from